top of page

 PROPERTY RIGHTS: comprise; (i) the authority to determine how a resource is used, (ii) the right to receive the services of that resource, and (iii) on what terms its ownership may be transferred to another.
 Property rights are protected through government administered force.
 Well-defined and well-protected property rights prevent the Tragedy of the Commons and replace socially destructive competition for control of economic resources with socially beneficial market competition.

 PUBLIC GOOD: is one of the four economic good types, whose consumption is non-rivalrous, and whose right to consume it cannot be excluded from non-payers.
-Examples include national defense, the rule of law, firework displays, uncongested non toll roads, and clean beaches.
+Examples include national defense, the rule of law, firework displays, uncongested non-toll roads, and clean beaches.
 In the absence of other societal deterrents (such as stink eye), public goods are not efficiently provided in the market due to strategic free-riding.
-See also 'Private Good', 'Common Good', and 'Club Good'.
+See also 'Free-Rider Problem', 'Private Good', 'Common Good', and 'Club Good'.

 R